 The spices in five spice go so well with the sweet flavor of the sweet potatoes.
 Wondering what the five spices are?
-Most commonly, they’re star anise, cloves, cinnamon, sichuan pepper, and fennel seeds.
-If you’re still not completely convinced, I beg you to try these and let me know what you think.
-I just know you’re going to become the biggest fan of these sweet potato wedges.
+Most commonly, they’re star anise, cloves, cinnamon, Sichuan pepper, and fennel seeds.
+If you’re still not completely convinced, I beg you to just try these and let me know what you think.
+I know you’re going to become the biggest fan of these sweet potato wedges.
 I’m making them again, stat.
 Maybe today.

 They’re cooked at a high heat so they’re perfectly crispy on the outside but silky smooth and soft on the inside.
 They’re salty and the combination of spices in the five spice powder just make your mouth so dang happy!
 I can’t get over these, you guys.
 I’m in love.

-Oh and PS: They’re paleo and Whole30 compliant.
+They’re paleo and Whole30 compliant.
 If you don’t follow a specific diet, they’re still a healthy snack that’s oh-so-satisfying.

 How do you make sweet potato wedges?

 Let’s avoid chopping off any fingers.
 Use a sharp knife, but be careful.
 You can peel your sweet potatoes but I like to scrub them well and leave the peeling on.
 You can cut the ends off or leave them on if they look okay.

 - To cut a potato into wedges, first cut it down the middle lengthwise.
 This will give you a nice flat surface so it’s not rolling everywhere.